Wall Street quiet on last trading day of a strong year

 The benchmark S&P 500 surged 19.5 percent this year, the blue-chip Dow 25.2 percent and Nasdaq 28.2 percent, as each of the major Wall Street indexes scored the best yearly performance since 2013.

 The market has also remained resilient in the face of tensions in North Korea and political turmoil in Washington.
-The S&P 500 only saw four sessions all year with a decline of more than 1 percent while the CBOE Volatility index .VIX topped out at 15.96 on a closing basis, well below its long-term average of 20.
+The S&P 500 only saw four sessions all year with a decline of more than 1 percent while the CBOE Volatility index topped out at 15.96 on a closing basis, well below its long-term average of 20.

 “The real question is what happens as we head into 2018,” said Sam Stovall, chief investment strategist at CFRA Research in New York.